 - In recognition of an additional donation of $10 million from John H. Daniels (BArch 1950, LLD Hon.
 2011) and Myrna Daniels, bringing their total benefaction to a remarkably generous $24 million, the Faculty’s facilities at One Spadina will bear the name ‘Daniels Building.’

-- The building will be completed in Spring 2018.
+- The building was completed in Spring 2018.

 - Future phases/additions are planned.

 Designed by Nader Tehrani and Katherine Faulkner, principals of the internationally acclaimed firm NADAAA — in collaboration with Architect-of-record Adamson & Associates, landscape architects Public Work, and heritage architects ERA — One Spadina includes dynamic, flexible learning and research environments for faculty and students, and will nurture the next generation of leaders in the field.

 Below is a presentation Tehrani and Faulkner gave on the building project on June 11, 2013:

 - The revitalized building will be a model of sustainable construction, complete with built-in resiliency and the ability to transform over time.
 The new building will showcase leading sustainable design practices, including rainwater harvesting, daylighting, bicycle parking, and a green roof, built to incorporate photovoltaic technology as it evolves.